yulizhou/leetcode-exercise/Array/README.md

 ## 414. Third Maximum Number
 Basically we maintain three variables for the largest three elements.
 If at the end we only have two distinct valid values then we return the largest element.
 Otherwise we return the third largest one.

+## 448. Find All Numbers Disappeared in an Array
+With O(n) time and O(1) space limitation, we can only do one or more sequential for loops without hash tables.
+From the problem, the value of the element can also represent an index of the array.
+So we can come up with a way to put every value to the corresponding index position and get the ones that are not aligne as our answer.

 ## 566. Reshape the Matrix
 A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.